patricklafrance/wmfnext-shell/README.md

 To start rendering federated routes, we'll have to make a few changes to both applications.

 👉 Let's start by adding [React Router](https://reactrouter.com/) to the `App` component.
-Any version greater than `6.4` will do as long as the new [createBrowserRouter()](https://reactrouter.com/en/main/routers/create-browser-router) function is available.
+Any version greater than `6.4` will work as long as the new [createBrowserRouter()](https://reactrouter.com/en/main/routers/create-browser-router) function is available:

 ```tsx
 // host - App.tsx